Galaxy Airlines Flight 203: Oversight failure

 The inquiry also found that the crew had a habit of disregarding established protocols.
 The standard procedure would have obliged the crew to keep the aircraft in climb until it reached a safe altitude to sort out the problems by reducing the thrust.
 Once the source was established, power should be restored immediately.
 The recording and examination on the flight's operation revealed that the crew of the flight also had not filled the weight and balance sheet, nor did they calculate the center of gravity of the aircraft.
 The flight checklists, including the start and taxi checklists, were conducted hastily, probably due to the flight crew being behind schedule.

 Galaxy Airlines were further noted as being deficient in terms of providing the adequate training for pilots, particularly regarding CRM training.
 The investigation revealed that there was no cockpit resource management (CRM) training for the crew, as the airlines was not required to do so.
 As such, Captain Heasley could not delegate his tasks to his crewmates.
 The breakdown of communication and tasks delegation between the flight crews significantly contributed to the crash of Flight 203.
-The crew were also not trained for full stall or approach to stall condition, further explaining their disability to recognize the stall during the flight.
+The crew were also not trained for full stall or approach to stall condition, further explaining their inability to recognize the stall during the flight.

-The probe also highlighted the issue of the accidental opening of the Electra's air starter access door, which was found to be already prevalent before the crash.
+The probe also highlighted the issue of the accidental opening of the Electra's air starter access door, which was found to be prevalent issue before the crash.
 One operator even went as far as to modify the door themselves for its entire Electra fleet due to the perceived danger.
-The Federal Aviation Administration (FAA) claimed that they had no knowledge on the modifications, and Lockheed claimed that they didn't know that an accidentally opened air starter access door could cause vibrations since there were no records about such incidents.
-As both the FAA and Lockheed didn't know about the danger, no directives were issued for air operators.
+The Federal Aviation Administration (FAA) claimed that they had no knowledge on the modifications, and Lockheed claimed that they did not know that an accidentally opened air starter access door could cause vibrations since there were no records about such incidents.
+As both the FAA and Lockheed did not know about the danger, no directives had been issued for air operators.

 NTSB stated that during the early operation of the Electra in the 1970s, there were no reporting systems for the pilots to use whenever they experienced serious incidents during flight, since doing so would cause significant repercussions from their management.
-A reporting system was established in 1976, but it was still ineffective as said system couldn't specify the aircraft type.
-Eventually, safety oversight failed to detect such issues and disseminate the necessary directives to operators of the Electra.
+A reporting system was established in 1976, but it was still ineffective as the system couldn't specify the aircraft type.
+Safety oversight failed to detect such issues and disseminate the necessary directives to operators of the Electra.

-Since the issues were not brought to light, Galaxy Airlines, as a fairly new operator of the Electra, was not aware of the possible accidental opening of the air starter access door.
-As such, their pilots didn't know that it was a known hazard.
+Since the issues were not brought to light, Galaxy Airlines, as a fairly new operator of the Electra, was not aware of the possible accidental opening of the air starter access door, and the pilots did not know that it was a known hazard.